anadezama/Self-Audit/Calculated Columns and Measures.md

 **2. Category_Num**

 This formula calculates the Numerator of a specific category.
 We add the Calculated Column (which basically are the points the FOM gets by his responses) of question in a specific category and that is the Numerator.
+This formula adds all the measures of the specific Category (If it is Customer Information it will add the following .Measures CustomerInformation_Documentation and CustomerInformation_Equipment Control)

 Category_Num =